I’ve said it before, and I’l say it again:

 - We hatched two Copper Marans, Rhode Island Reds, and White Rocks chickens.
 They were all beautiful.

-Check out all of our chick hatching photos:
+Check out a few more of our chick hatching photos:

 The experience was so much fun for us all.
 I’d honestly do it every year.